Past NIMBioS Postdoctoral Fellow

 Project Title: Integrating remote sensing tools to explain biodiversity spatial patterns under global change

-Luis Carrasco Tornero (Ph.D.
-Ecology & Evolutionary Biology, University of Tsukuba, Japan, 2015) is a postdoctoral fellow working on a project to study the effects of landscape diversity and structure on the distribution of species and biodiversity.
-The research is conducted as a part of a Targeted Postdoctoral Fellowship in Spatial Biology in the labs of Xingli Giam, Monica Papeş, and Kimberly Sheldon.
+As a NIMBioS postdoctoral fellow, Luis Carrasco Tornero (Ph.D.
+Ecology & Evolutionary Biology, University of Tsukuba, Japan, 2015) worked on a project to study the effects of landscape diversity and structure on the distribution of species and biodiversity.
+The research was conducted as a part of a Targeted Postdoctoral Fellowship in Spatial Biology in the labs of Xingli Giam, Monica Papeş, and Kimberly Sheldon.